Rajah Muthiah Medical College: History

 Rajah Muthiah Institute of Health Sciences was established in the year 1980 with the opening of a dental college which inaugurated by Ramaswamy Venkataraman the President of India.
 Rajah Muthiah Medical College was established in 1985.
 In 1996, RMMC was the location of the murder of Pon Navarasu during a ragging incident, and led to the passing of the first anti-ragging legislation in India.
 In 2010, the Kalaignar Health Insurance Scheme for Life-Saving Treatments at RMMCH was instituted.

 On 14 February 2020, during the presentation of the budget allocation for the Ministry of Health and Family Welfare as part of the 2020 Union budget of India, it was announced that the government will take over RMMC and turn it into a Government Medical College.
 This was affected by an order issued on 27 January 2021, the affiliating university was changed from Annamalai University to Tamil Nadu Dr. M.G.R.
 Medical University, and the institute was officially renamed Government Medical College and Hospital Cuddalore.

+Courses & Seats

+MBBS: 150 seats annually, with quotas for 15% All India Quota and 85% State Quota admissions via NEET-UG counselling.

+Postgraduate Programmes: Offers various MD/MS courses in multiple specialties.